 Two Day Itinerary (Plus an Early Morning) at Denali National Park

-We planned our visit for three nights, which gave us two-full days plus an extra morning in the park before our mid-day train departure.
+We planned our late August visit for three nights, which gave us two-full days plus an extra morning in the park before our mid-day train departure.
 This gave us plenty of time for the Tundra Wilderness Bus Tour, a great option to travel beyond mile marker 15 where private vehicles can’t pass.
 Plus we had time to visit the Denali Sled Dogs and take a hike or two in the park.

 Day One